Southern Blot Northern Blot Western Blot

 8 min read

-In contrast, the Western blot stands as a critical technique for examining proteins within their native or post-translational states, leveraging antibodies as molecular probes to detect specific protein interactions.
+In contrast, the Western blot stands as a important technique for examining proteins within their native or post-translational states, leveraging antibodies as molecular probes to detect specific protein interactions.
 This method involves separating proteins via

 Key refinements that have broadened Western blot utility